ThomasGeor/Master_Thesis_Repo/README.md

-# Master_Thesis_Introduction
+# Introduction
 The aim of this thesis project is to implement a system for monitoring a centrifugal pump, in order to detect and warn of malfunctions of the pump.
-Error detection is performed using digital signal processing, in conjunction with machine learning techniques that run on a microprocessor in real-time.
+Error detection is performed using digital signal processing, in conjunction with machine learning techniques that run on a microprocessor in real-time.Digital signal processing is applied to the vibration signals received by an accelerometer with a specific sampling frequency.
-Digital signal processing is applied to the vibration signals received by an accelerometer with a specific sampling frequency.
 Using proper signal processing, evaluation metrics are generated which evaluate the operation of the pump (incorrect, dangerousor, normal).
 The values of the metrics produced by the analysis of a vibration signal, define a sample.
 Successive samples define the data set used as input to an artificial neural network.
 This network determines the condition of the pump.
 Based on the output of the neural network, one of the LEDs of the system is activated accordingly.
 In case of fault detection, a notification email mechanism has been implemented that informs